 Learning how to do public procurement can be complicated, time consuming and even slightly tedious.
 That is why, Nohrcon now introduces a new, exciting e-learning game, which will transform the learning process into a fun and interactive experience.
-‘The Public Procurement Game’ is a gift for procurement professionals – as well as the taxpayers whose money are being managed.
+‘The Public Procurement Game’ is a gift for procurement professionals – as well as the taxpayers whose money they are managing.

 In The Public Procurement Game, the entire public procurement process is taught in an entertaining manner.
 As the public purchaser in the game, the player will need to choose the right selection criteria, type of public procurement procedure, prequalify tenderers, appoint an evaluation team – and eventually select the most suitable offer.
 Throughout the game, the player receives advice from the public procurement manager, the lawyer, and the IT specialist etc. – as well as feedback on the suitability of the decision-making in accordance with public procurement regulations.